 In that moment, one ceases to be a victim and embraces the “survivor” role of lifelong learner.

 In that moment, the most fragile and defeated among us rise up, take a deep gasping breath, and notice the sun is still rising and setting in all its glory.

 That is the moment… THIS IS THE MOMENT.

 Staying focused in the immediate NOW perspective.

-When you make the switch from thinking of yourself as a product of your environment and you start to figure out who you are or were before the world and toxic family members polluted your mind, body, and soul with their dysfunctional habit patterns.
+When you make the switch from thinking of yourself as a product of your environment, you start to figure out who you are or were before the world and toxic family members polluted your mind, body, and soul with their dysfunctional habit patterns.
 Before someone selfishly told you NO — to something they could have just as easily and more lovingly agreed to or encouraged your self-confidence by saying YES.

 That is the moment strong people who are victimized eventually come to recognize.

 That is the moment the mind, heart, body, and soul make a cosmic shift.
 That is the moment you develop empathy — rather than sympathy — for others.
 That is the moment you become a survivor by wholeheartedly embracing your success after spending sometimes years or decades of your life living wracked with shame, guilt, or paralyzing fear due to mentally and emotionally embracing the concept of “victimhood”.

 Survivors embrace the journey in all its glorious dark and light spectral parts.
 Keep the faith and educate.
 Trust your intuition… and always remember you have been able to survive 100% of your bad days thus far.
 Mother Theresa did not walk around complaining about her thighs or all the people in the world who made disrespectful jokes, remarks, or comments about her.